 Real Estate Investing Sweet Spot

 Historically, data shows investors with a 20% allocated to real estate have outperformed those who only own stocks and bonds.
-The 20% real estate model was made famous by the ~$30B Yale Endowment, which outperformed traditional allocations 22.6% annually for decades by investing at least 20% of its portfolio in real estate.
+The 20% real estate model was made famous by the ~$30B Yale Endowment.
+The endowment outperformed traditional allocations for decades by investing at least 20% of its portfolio in real estate.

 Below is a chart highlighting the different sized real estate markets.
-You and I can’t buy trophy properties like the Empire State Building because these properties are just too large and expensive.
+You and I can’t buy trophy properties like the Empire State Building.
+These properties are just too large and expensive.
 You and I can buy fixer uppers to make some sweat equity.
 I did so in 2014 and am still working on my house slowly today.

 But fixers can be risky and stressful if you don’t know what you’re doing.
-So it seems like the Midsize market is the sweet spot for investing given less competition, a more inefficient market to exploit, and potentially higher risk-adjusted returns.
+So it seems like the Midsize market is the sweet spot for investing.
+There’s less competition, a more inefficient market to exploit, and potentially higher risk-adjusted returns.

 Low interest rates are here to stay for likely the rest of our working lifetimes.
 They’ve been going down for 35+ years in a row now.
-It’s therefore best to invest in income producing assets because not only will they provide a higher income stream, they’ll also attract more demand, thereby boosting the principal value of your income investment.
+It’s therefore best to invest in income producing assets.
+Not only will they provide a higher income stream, they’ll also attract more demand.
+As a result, the principal value of your income investment may go up.